eric-burel/eric-burel/README.md

 ## Hi there 👋

-I am full-stack engineer from France and I own a company named [LBKE](https://www.lbke.fr/).
+I am a professional trainer from France and I own a company named [LBKE](https://www.lbke.fr/).

 ## As a teacher